disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 - **Select the color matching functions:** We'll use the CIE 1931 system, specified as `cie_2_1931` in `colour-science`.
 - **Select the appropriate illuminant:** Since we're interested in daylight conditions, we'll use the `D65` illuminant.
 - **Create spectral distributions:** For each spectrum, we'll create a `SpectralDistribution` object from `colour-science`.
 This provides useful methods like `interpolate`, which is necessary to ensure the spectra conform to CIE specifications (1 nm intervals).
-- **Calculate CIE $XYZ$ coordinates:** Using the `sd_to_XYZ` function, we'll compute the CIE XYZ coordinates for each spectrum based on the spectral distribution, color matching functions, and illuminant.
+- **Calculate CIE \(XYZ\) coordinates:** Using the `sd_to_XYZ` function, we'll compute the CIE XYZ coordinates for each spectrum based on the spectral distribution, color matching functions, and illuminant.
-- Convert to CIE $xy$ coordinated: The $XYZ$ coordinates are then converted to CIE $xy$ coordinates, which are more convenient for plotting on the color space.
+- Convert to CIE \(xy\) coordinated: The \(XYZ\) coordinates are then converted to CIE \(xy\) coordinates, which are more convenient for plotting on the color space.

-This code iterates over each spectrum, calculates the CIE $XYZ$ coordinates, converts them to $xy$ coordinates, and stores the results in two lists: `chl_abs_clr` for the absorbance-based colors and `chl_transm_clr` for the transmittance-based colors.
+This code iterates over each spectrum, calculates the CIE \(XYZ\) coordinates, converts them to \(xy\) coordinates, and stores the results in two lists: `chl_abs_clr` for the absorbance-based colors and `chl_transm_clr` for the transmittance-based colors.
 Finally, the results are merged into a single DataFrame for easier analysis.

 ```python
 # Define color matching functions